hardikbacancy/ejabberd-mod-gcm/README.md

 mod_gcm
 =====

-**This is a fork from the mrDoctorWho repo to change the database used from Mnesia to MySQL**
+**IMPORTANT: This is a fork from the mrDoctorWho repo to change the database used from Mnesia to MySQL**

 mod_gcm is an ejabberd module to send offline messages as PUSH notifications for Android using Google Cloud Messaging API.